Shopify & E-commerce

 • Security: PCI DSS-compliant, SSL certificates for all stores, excellent security measures

-Shopify is designed to be user-friendly for beginners, allowing you to create an online store with drag-and-drop templates without programming.
+“Shopify is designed to be user-friendly for beginners, allowing you to create an online store with drag-and-drop templates without programming.”

 — Shopify Development Team, Platform Documentation

-4. App Ecosystem More than 6,000 apps in the Shopify App Store offer functionality for every need, from AI-driven marketing to advanced analytics.
+4. App ecosystem More than 6,000 apps in the Shopify App Store offer functionality for every need, from AI-driven marketing to advanced analytics.

-Shopify reigns supreme in e-commerce, offering unparalleled features unmatched by competitors, with an extensive app library of over 8,000 apps.
+“Shopify reigns supreme in e-commerce and offers unmatched features not equalled by competitors, with an extensive app library of more than 8,000 apps.”

 — IntexSoft Development Team, E-commerce Analysis